bbauska/Coursera-Bootstrap/README.md

 Then, going to back to index.html.
 I&apos;m going to repeat the same thing at the bottom for my JavaScript scripts that I&apos;ve included there.

-Going to the bottom here, what I need to do here, is to specify &lt;!\-- build js, and I will say js/main.js.
+Going to the bottom here, what I need to do here, is to specify \<!\-- build js, and I will say js/main.js.
 Double hyphen, slash.

 That&apos;s the starting of the block and then the ending is specified by,